-Service families For children of UK service personnel and other Crown Servants we will consider a family posted to the area as meeting residence criteria even if a home address has not been identified and a unit address is used.
-Measurements for prioritisation purposes will be from the front gate of the unit address.
-This requires written confirmation from the relevant government department: The Ministry of Defence, the Foreign and Commonwealth Office or Government Communications Headquarters.
-We will consider in-year admissions for families of UK service personnel posted to a new area and of crown servants returning to the country up to 16 school weeks in advance.
-There is no additional admissions priority for children of service families.
-However, children from families of UK service personnel are permitted exceptions to Key Stage 1 class size legislation and are also recognised by Devon as being a vulnerable group of children within the Fair Access Protocol.
-Sibling 'Sibling' means a natural brother or sister, a half brother or sister, a legally adopted brother or sister or half-brother or sister, a step brother or sister or other child living in the same household as part of a single-family unit at the date of their application for a place.
-A sibling who has been offered a place within the normal admissions round will be considered as if he or she were on roll for the purposes of oversubscription priority where a child seeks admission in-year.
-A sibling who has been offered an in-year place for the beginning of the September term will be considered as if he or she were on roll for the purposes of oversubscription priority where a child seeks admission at the normal round.
-Supplementary Information Form or SIF A form in addition to the LA common application form.
-Some schools use SIFs to collect information necessary to apply one or more of their oversubscription criteria.
-We ask parents to complete the Exceptional Need SIF where they are seeking priority on the grounds of an exceptional need to attend this school.
-A copy can be found at the end of this policy document.
-Tie breaker To distinguish between children in an oversubscription criterion, priority will be determined based on distance between home and school.
-This is measured in a straight line from an entrance door of the residential dwelling to the centre of the main entrance to the school site - the green star symbol for the school on Devon LA's Geographical Information System (GIS).
+A sibling who has been offered an in-year place for the beginning of the September ter will be considered as if he or she were on roll for the purposes of oversubscription prior where a child seeks admission at the normal round.
+Eligible siblings are those on roll in Reception to Year 6 or with a formal offer of admission to those year groups.
+Supplementary Information Form or SIFA form in addition to the LA common application form.
+Some schools use SIFs to colle information necessary to apply one or more of their oversubscription criteria.
+Oversubscription criteria for the school are detailed in key information above .
+Tie breaker To distinguish between children in an oversubscription criterion, priority will I determined based on distance between home and school.
+This is measured in a straig line from an entrance door of the residential dwelling to the centre of the main entran- to the school site using Devon LA's Geographical Information System (GIS).
 Children who live closer to the school have a higher priority for admission.
-Where two or more children reside within a block of flats, they will be deemed to live at an equal distance from the school.
-If the tie-breaker above is not enough to distinguish between applicants in an oversubscription criterion, there will be a random ballot.
-This will be undertaken by a person independent of the school by the operation of an electronic list randomiser.
-Random allocation will not be applied to multiple birth siblings (twins and triplets etc.) from the same family tied for the final place.
+Where two or mo children reside within a block of flats, they will be deemed to live at an equal distan- from the school.
+If the tie-breaker above is not enough to distinguish between applicants in a oversubscription criterion, there will be a random ballot.
+This will be undertaken by person independent of the school by the operation of an electronic list randomiser.
+Random allocation will not be applied to multiple birth siblings (twins and triplets etc from the same family tied for the final place.
 We will admit them all, as permitted by the infant class size rules and exceed our PAN.
 Uniform Children attending our school are expected to wear a uniform.
-Information about where this can be purchased and support for families who may be unable to afford items of uniform is available from the school office and website.
-Waiting Lists We will operate a waiting list for each year group until the end of the academic year.
-This will be maintained by us and shared with the LA.
+Information about whe this can be purchased and support for families who may be unable to afford items uniform is available from the school office and website.
+Waiting ListsWe will operate a waiting list for each year group until the end of the academic year.
+The will be maintained by us and shared with the LA.
 Our waiting lists will only contain the names of children who have formally applied and been refused admission.

-Children's positions on the waiting list will be determined solely in accordance with our oversubscription criteria.
-Positions will be reordered whenever anyone is added to or leaves the waiting list.
+Children's positions on the waiting list will be determined solely in accordance with o oversubscription criteria.
+Positions will be reordered whenever anyone is added to leaves the waiting list.
 Therefore, a child's name can go up or down on the list.
-The length of time on a waiting list does not affect a child's position.
-Parents must confirm they wish the child to remain on the waiting list when requested to do so and must reapply at the end of the academic year.
-This is to ensure the list is kept up to date.
+The leng of time on a waiting list does not affect a child's position.
+Parents must confirm they wish the child to remain on the waiting list when requested do so and must reapply at the end of the academic year.
+This is to ensure the list is keup to date. © Devon County Council 2021